Voters name Trump as biggest loser of midterms

 The findings come after a number of Trump’s endorsed candidates lost up and down the ballot earlier this month, fueling speculation that his grip on the party is weakening.

-“Trump emerges from the election a far weaker candidate for reelection than before the midterms,” said Mark Penn, the co-director of the Harvard CAPS/Harris poll.
+“Trump emerges from the election a far weaker candidate for reelection than before the midterms,” said Mark Penn, the co-director of the Harvard CAPS-Harris Poll survey.
 “He remains under water in his personal rating of 44 percent, is seen as having backed losing candidates and now has the possibility of having to fight a real primary in the Republican parties as he drops below 50% in a Republican primary.
 That’s why voters see him as the biggest loser.”

 And certain Republican strategists and operatives agree.

-“I do think that Trump was absolutely the biggest loser last Tuesday,” said Brian Seitchik, an Arizona-based GOP strategist who is a Trump campaign alum.
+“I do think that Trump was absolutely the biggest loser,” said Brian Seitchik, an Arizona-based GOP strategist who is a Trump campaign alum.

 Many of them say they are fatigued by the former president’s involvement in elections.

-“The policies of Donald Trump were a win, but when the rubber hit the road and Donald Trump reemerged and start handpicking candidates, some of whom were grossly underqualified, I think people were calling it ‘oh yeah, the chaos.
-I can’t take any more of this s–t,’” Seitchik said.
+“The policies of Donald Trump were a win, but when the rubber hit the road and Donald Trump reemerged and started handpicking candidates, some of whom were grossly underqualified, I think people were calling it, ‘Oh yeah, the chaos.
+I can’t take any more of this shit,’” Seitchik said.

-He argued that many of his handpicked candidates may have been a driving force for voters to come out and vote against Republicans even more so than the Supreme Court’s overturning of Roe v.
+He argued that many of Trump’s hand-picked candidates may have been a driving force for voters to come out and vote against Republicans even more so than the Supreme Court’s overturning of Roe v.
 Wade.

-“While that times with Dobbs, I think it’s the reemergence of Trump that really cost us,” Seitchik said, referring to the ruling come down just months before the midterms.
+“While many point to the Dobbs decision, I think it’s the reemergence of Trump that really cost us,” Seitchik said, referring to the ruling that came down just months before the midterms.

 Another GOP strategist told The Hill that the polling and the narrative surrounding Trump at the moment is a “recognition that he’s not guaranteed anything here.”

 The Florida governor has by far received the lion’s share of the 2024 attention.
-The most recent Harvard CAPS/Harris poll found that 15 percent of respondents dubbed DeSantis “the biggest winner of last week’s election.”
+The most recent Harvard CAPS-Harris Poll survey found that 15 percent of respondents dubbed DeSantis “the biggest winner of last week’s election.”
 Additionally, the poll found that 46 percent of respondents said they would vote for DeSantis if Trump did not run in the GOP presidential primary.

 But some Republicans are also quick to point out that nothing’s guaranteed for DeSantis, either.